-At Advanced Manufacturing Media, we have many opportunities to communicate your message to an audience of manufacturing professionals in the aerospace and defense, motorized vehicle, medical and industries.
+At SME Media we have many opportunities to communicate your message to an audience of manufacturing professionals in the aerospace and defense, motorized vehicle, medical and industries.

 Please keep in mind that the final deadline for a printed magazine or yearbook issue is 6 weeks prior to publication, so if you’d like to be considered for a particular issue, you should propose your idea at least three months in advance of publication.